aws-samples/aws-gateway-load-balancer-suricata-ids-ips-nsm/docs/deployment/base-templates/base-new-vpc.md

 #### CloudWatch Logging

-In the default configuration provided in this solution, Suricata will use the following logging modules: fast.log, eve-log.json and pcap.
-These logs are tailed and rotated automatically.
+In the default configuration, Suricata will use the following logging modules:
+* fast
+* eve-log
+* pcap-log

+The logs that are generated by the fast and eve-log modules are loaded into CloudWatch logs and then tailed and rotated automatically on each host.
+Pcap logs are saved into S3.
+Cloudwatch Log Groups are created in anticipation of additional logging modules being enabled.
+You can disable these default log modules or enable other log modules by editing the ‘suricata.yaml’ configuration file.
+Enabled log files will automatically be loaded into CloudWatchLogs using the agent in the containers, into their respective Cloudwatch Log Groups.

 * fast.log is ingested into CloudWatch Logs: /%stackname%/suricata/fast/ and is saved for 3 days (Configured in /deployment/suricata/cluster-template-configuration.json)
 * eve-log.json is ingested into CloudWatch Logs: /%stackname%/suricata/eve/ and is saved for 30 days (Configured in /deployment/suricata/cluster-template-configuration.json)
-* pcap is ingested into an S3 bucket created by the Suricata Cluster Configuration stack and is saved for 30 days (Configured in /deployment/suricata/cluster-template-configuration.json)
+* pcap is ingested into an S3 bucket created by the Suricata Cluster Configuration stack and is saved for 5 days (Configured in /deployment/suricata/cluster-template-configuration.json)

-You can disable these logs or enable other logs by editing the ‘suricata.yaml’ configuration file.
-Enabled log files will automatically be loaded into CloudWatchLogs using the agent in the containers.

 ### Manual deployment / Using existing CI/CD pipeline
 If you already have an existing CI/CD pipeline, a Git repository or similar that you want to use instead, this is also possible.